-SAN FRANCISCO (AP) - Apple's legal standoff with the FBI ended Monday with the news that authorities have found their own way to get the data from an encrypted iPhone used by one of the San Bernardino mass shooters.
-But some experts believe the issue will come up again, as more tech companies use encryption and other measures to guard their customers' private messages, photos, business records and other files.
+SAN FRANCISCO (AP) - Apple's legal standoff with the FBI ended Monday, but experts say the issues behind it will come up again, as more tech companies take measures to guard their customers' messages, photos, business records and other files.

-SAN FRANCISCO (AP) — Apple's legal standoff with the FBI ended Monday with the news that authorities have found their own way to get the data from an encrypted iPhone used by one of the San Bernardino mass shooters.
-But some experts believe the issue will come up again, as more tech companies use encryption and other measures to guard their customers' private messages, photos, business records and other files.
+SAN FRANCISCO (AP) — Apple's legal standoff with the FBI ended Monday, but experts say the issues behind it will come up again, as more tech companies take measures to guard their customers' messages, photos, business records and other files.

 Confused by all the back-and-forth in this high-stakes dispute?
 AP explains: